JakeSidSmith/react-reorder/README.md

-  onReorder={this.onReorder.bind(this)} // Callback when an item is dropped (you will need this to update your state) autoScroll={true} // Enable auto-scrolling when the pointer is close to the edge of the Reorder component (optional), defaults to true disabled={false} // Disable reordering (optional), defaults to false disableContextMenus={true} // Disable context menus when holding on touch devices (optional), defaults to true placeholder={
+  onReorder={this.onReorder.bind(this)} // Callback when an item is dropped (you will need this to update your state) autoScroll={true} // Enable auto-scrolling when the pointer is close to the edge of the Reorder component (optional), defaults to true disabled={false} // Disable reordering (optional), defaults to false disableContextMenus={true} // Disable context menus when holding on disableDrop={false} // Disable accepting drop (and reorder) to use as a draggable source list placeholder={
     <div className="custom-placeholder" /> // Custom placeholder element (optional), defaults to clone of dragged element
   }